Apartments for rent in Tennessee

 On some days, the entire state sparkles with beauty.
 It's no wonder why music embodies the spirit of the Volunteer State.
 From the plains of the Mississippi River to the peaks of the Smoky Mountains, the entire landscape just makes you want to sing.
 And sing you must.
 The scenery also explains why, next to music, outdoor activities are probably the second most popular thing to do.
 On any day when the weather permits, you'll see folks at the golf course, fishing, camping, canoeing or just walking.
 While driving is certainly the best way to get from one point to the next, Tennesseans lock up the car and take to the wilderness or concrete jungle each time they get the chance.
 To have a barbecue meal and then go hiking is truly the Tennessee thing to do.
 You indulge your taste buds before helping out the body a little.
 Anyway, when it's all said and done, the land of music, mountains and fine food dazzles in so many ways.
 Dance in a saloon, swim in a lake or cruise through Blue Ridge.
 Tennessee is a place that lets you get your kicks, and that's what makes it all tick.

-Apartment List has released results for Tennessee from the second annual Apartment List Renter Satisfaction Survey.
-The survey, which drew on responses from over 30,000 renters, provides insight into what states and cities must do to meet the needs of the 105 million American renters nationwide.
+Apartment List has released Tennessee’s results from the third annual Apartment List Renter Satisfaction Survey.
+This survey, which drew on responses from over 45,000 renters, provides insight on what states and cities must do to meet the needs of 111 million American renters nationwide.

 Key findings in Tennessee include the following: